Avishagtams/CoraDataset/README.md

 📌 Project Overview

 This project analyzes the CORA citation network, where each node represents an academic paper, and directed edges represent citations between papers.
 The papers are categorized into three research domains: AI, Theory, and Systems.
-To view the project's summary report in Hebrew, copy the link: https://github.com/Avishagtams/CoraDataset/blob/main/Summary%20report.pdf
+To view the project's summary report in Hebrew,click on link: https://github.com/Avishagtams/CoraDataset/blob/main/Summary%20report.pdf

 🎯 Objectives